acolchado/query-string-values-extension/README.md

 * Navigate to the repo directory and select the "extension" directory
   * Should be ~/Code/query-string-values-extension/extension

+## Testing
+Run tests with

+	grunt karma

 ## Using the extension

-I haven't created a cool looking icon for this yet, but next to the navigation bar, you should see this icon ![Alt Query String Values] (https://raw.github.com/acolchado/query-string-values-extension/master/extension/img/icon-16.png), click it and you will see all of the query stirng values.
+I haven't created a cool looking icon for this yet, but next to the navigation bar, you should see this icon ![Alt Query String Values] (https://raw.github.com/acolchado/query-string-values-extension/master/extension/img/icon-16.png), click it and you will see all of the query string values.

 ## Contributing